-9.3 Access and egress
+9.2 Access and egress

-Suitable access must be provided for workers to access the roof to undertake works.
-This Code requires the access to incorporate the following as appropriate to the edge protection system being used:
+Safe access must be provided for workers carrying out work on the roof.
+Depending on the edge protection system being used, you should ensure that:

-- persons must be able to access the roof through the roof edge protection without having to climb over the top rail or midrail - access ladders must be secured against movement - where a platform is located more than 500 mm below the roof edge, then additional means of access to the roof must be provided, and - where an elevator, hoist or similar is used it must be installed so that materials can be received at the roof level.
+- persons are able to access the roof through the roof edge protection without having to climb over the top rail or midrail - access ladders are secured against movement - where a platform is located more than 500 mm below the roof edge, then additional means of access to the roof is provided - where an elevator, hoist or similar is used it is installed so that materials can be received at the roof level.

-9.4 Guardrail systems for roofing work
+9.3 Guardrail systems for roofing work

-Guardrail systems must include top, mid and bottom rails or toeboards (see Figure 22).
+Guardrail systems should include top, mid and bottom rails or toeboards (see Figure 22).
 Where toeboards are used in place of bottom rails they must be able to withstand the likely impact loads.